If you want to use your website to reach people in your area, then you need to learn the strategies of Local SEO agencies.

 7. Image Optimization Is Important, Too

-Way too many local SEO agencies ignore image optimization.
+Way too many of these agencies ignore image optimization.
 They do so at their peril.

 Whenever you upload an image to your website, you should optimize it for local search.